syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 ### Trackball tooltip overlap

-[`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) also provides support to avoid the overlapping of two or more tooltips of the trackball.
-This method is done by deafault and No API is required.
+[`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) provides support to avoid the overlapping of two or more tooltips of the trackball and no API is required for this feature as it will be done by default.
 For example, If we have 2 or more series data points rendered close to each other then, the trackball tooltips of each data point will not be overlap with each other.

 {% highlight dart %}